How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 • asymmetrical shape of the edge of the damaged area;

-• exfoliation of skin tissues;
+• detachment of skin tissue;

 • bruises, hematomas;